Glass-Pumpkin/FFXIV-Fish-Simulator/README.md

 NOW WITH 4 TIMES THE BUTTONS AND 4 TIMES THE FUN!!

 Oh.
 More fish have been added too.
-So that's neat.
+So that's pretty neat.

 -----------------------------------------------
 Buttons are as follows: